-- a.
-Affirm the determinations on responsibility and the sanction(s) (if applicable); - b.
-Affirm the determination on responsibility and reduce but not eliminate the sanction(s); or - c. remand the case to the same or a new Hearing Panel or Administrative Hearing Officer.
+- 1. Affirm the determinations on responsibility and the sanction(s) (if applicable); - 2.
+Affirm the determination on responsibility and reduce but not eliminate the sanction(s); or - 3. remand the case to the same or a new Hearing Panel or Administrative Hearing Officer.